kehantan/labbook/docs/protein/sds_page.rst

 --------------

 * Depends on the gel you casted (there are different thickness for the gels), the volume of the sample wells can varies.
-* I usually just use 10 uL of the sample prepare on previouse steps.

 **Materials**

-* Ladder
+* Protein marker
 * Micropipette (10 uL)
 * Micropipette tips (10 uL)

 **Procedure**

 #.
-Add 3 uL of ladder into the first well in the gel.
+Add 3 to 5 uL of protein marker into the first well in the gel.
 #.
-Add 10 uL of the prepared sample into each remaining well.
+Add 10 uL of the prepared protein sample into other wells.

 Running gel
 -----------